a-sh-dev/mern_diy_grooming/README.md

 ---

-This team-based project is organised through GitHub organisation, 🏛 [DIY Grooming](https://github.com/DIYGrooming), which consists of separate repositories to manage the whole project better as a group:
+This team-based project is organised through GitHub organisation, 🏛 [DIY Grooming](https://github.com/DIYGrooming), which consists of separate repositories (micro-sites) to manage the whole full-stack project better as a group:

 Part A
 ------